mlaizure/dragonfly/README.md

 NOTE: the numbers in each of the pie pieces are the percentages of commits that each file had with the keywords in their commit message.
 So "web_dynamic/static/scripts/2-hbnb.js" held 20% of all commits with the words 'bug', 'fix', or 'issue'.

+## Contributions

+Pull requests and issues are welcome.
+Please leave detailed comments about any changes you make

 ## Authors

 Maddi Laizure - [Github](https://github.com/mlaizure)